programmfabrik/apitest/README.md

 ## XML Data comparison

-If the response format is specified as `"type": "xml"`, we internally marshal that XML into json.
-(With github.com/clbanning/mxj `NewMapXmlSeq()`).
+If the response format is specified as `"type": "xml"` or `"type": "xml2"`, we internally marshal that XML into json using [github.com/clbanning/mxj](https://github.com/clbanning/mxj).

+The format `"xml"` uses `NewMapXmlSeq()`, whereas the format `"xml2"` uses `NewMapXml()`, which provides a simpler json format (see also template [`file_xml2json`](#file_xml2json-path)).

 On that json you can work as you are used to with the json syntax.
-For seeing how the convert json looks you can use the `--log-verbose` command line flag
+For seeing how the converted json looks you can use the `--log-verbose` command line flag

 ## CSV Data comparison

 If the response format is specified as `"type": "csv"`, we internally marshal that CSV into json.

 On that json you can work as you are used to with the json syntax.
-For seeing how the convert json looks you can use the `--log-verbose` command line flag
+For seeing how the converted json looks you can use the `--log-verbose` command line flag

 You can also specify the delimiter (`comma`) for the CSV format (default: `,`):